-The project was not an exact match to the others but he was able to get the working components operating in the same fashion.
+The project was not an exact match to that laid out in the instructions, but he was able to get the working components operating in the same fashion.
 It was just incredible.
 This was a success!

 They spent the next several minutes trying to find the right word to describe their relationship.
 This sweet little conversation really encapsulates the relationships between our mentors and youth.
 They are more than friends, they become family.

-On an outing with several of our teens it quickly became evident that some of our teens continue to struggle socially.
-Some would say that these teens are not having success.
-I would challenge that way of thinking.
+On an outing with several of our teens it quickly became evident that some of our youth continue to struggle socially in their peer relationships.

 Many conversations happen in the car.
-On a trip to the bowling alley with several youth.
-One of the youth began sharing that he was struggling with a bully.
+On a trip to the bowling alley with several youths, one of the boys began to share about his struggle with a bully.